pingcap/docs-cn/sql-statements/sql-statement-show-histograms.md

 ---
 title: SHOW STATS_HISTOGRAMS
-summary: An overview of the usage of SHOW HISTOGRAMS for TiDB database。
+summary: An overview of the usage of SHOW HISTOGRAMS for TiDB database.
 aliases: ['/docs/dev/sql-statements/sql-statement-show-histograms/']
 ---